pulumi/pulumi-pagerduty/docs/installation-configuration.md

 {{< /chooser >}}

-## Argument Reference
+## Configuration Reference

-The following arguments are supported:
+The following configuration inputs are supported:

 * `token` - (Optional) The v2 authorization token.
 It can also be sourced from the `PAGERDUTY_TOKEN` environment variable.
 See [API Documentation](https://developer.pagerduty.com/docs/ZG9jOjExMDI5NTUx-authentication)for more information.
 * `userToken` - (Optional) The v2 user level authorization token.
 It can also be sourced from the `PAGERDUTY_USER_TOKEN` environment variable.
 See [API Documentation](https://developer.pagerduty.com/docs/ZG9jOjExMDI5NTUx-authentication) for more information.